project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/env_variables_content_service.md

 ---

 ## Environment Variables for Content Service

-+The following is a list of environment variables and their default values, as required to run the Sunbird content service.
+The following is a list of environment variables and their default values, as required to run the Sunbird content service.
 The list also gives you an indication of the purpose of the variable.
 Modifying the variable value, allows you to change default behavior based on your need or purpose.

 | S No. | Variable Name | Description| Purpose | Default Value |Path   |
 |---------|----------|---------|-------|-------|-------|